LedgerHQ/btchip-c-api/README.md

 C APIs demonstrating how to use the latest BTChip firmware published on http://btchip.github.io/btchip-doc/bitcoin-technical.html

+Note : if you're using an older firmware version (before 1.4.7), check the derive-before-1.4.7 branch

 Building on Linux and OS X
 ---------------------------